 The second one, published in Archives of Internal Medicine in 2009, does conclude that there’s no convincing evidence that multivitamin use has little or no influence on the risk of common cancers, CVD, or total mortality in postmenopausal women’.
-However, what this article fails to point out is that, in a sub group who were taking higher doses (often >200% of US RDA – which is what I recommend) of several B vitamins and often including large doses of vitamin C or selected minerals, such as selenium or zinc there was a 25% decreased risk of having a heart attack.
+However, what this article fails to point out is that, in a sub group who were taking higher doses (often >200% of US RDA – which is what I recommend) of several B vitamins and often including large doses of What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… or selected minerals, such as What it does: Antioxidant properties help to protect against free radicals and carcinogens, reduces inflammation, stimulates immune system to fight infections, promotes a healthy heart,… or What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… there was a 25% decreased risk of having a heart attack.

 The third links to an article in the Daily Mail, apparently referring to a French study showing no benefit from taking multivitamins.
 I’ve searched for this study, apparently in the International Journal of Epidemiology in 2010 but can’t find it.
 Send me the study and I’ll comment.

-The fourth, the Iowa Women's Health Study, analysed the risk of mortality of those taking various supplements versus non-users and found that supplement takers had a reduced risk of death.
-To quote the study “self-reported use of vitamin B complex; vitamins C, D, and E; and calcium had significantly lower risk of total mortality compared with non-use.”
+The fourth, the Iowa Women’s Health Study, analysed the risk of mortality of those taking various supplements versus non-users and found that supplement takers had a reduced risk of death.
+To quote the study “self-reported use of vitamin B complex; vitamins C, D, and E; and What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,… had significantly lower risk of total mortality compared with non-use.”
 Also, the longer people had taken them the lower was the risk.
 They also found that supplement users had a lower prevalence of diabetes and high blood pressure, were more likely to exercise and less likely to smoke.

 This is one of those chicken or egg situations because there are two different ways of interpreting this: Are supplement takers healthier BECAUSE they take supplements; or do healthier people, CHOOSE to take supplements, the inference being that they were probably healthier to start with and probably don’t need them?
 Assuming the latter, which is, I think, thew wrong assumption, the researchers then ‘ adjusted’ the results and got to the point where all the positive associations were eliminated, and there was even a hint of a negative for multivitamin use, which is what went out in the press release and hit the headlines.

 I think this is more propaganda than science.
 So that’s the ‘evidence-based science’ to show that supplements are useless or harmful.
 Four flawed studies.
 It fails to quote the hundreds, if not thousands of studies that show clear benefit from taking supplements (beyond RDA levels).
 Let’s look at one, published in 2007 in the Nutrition Journal , which compared three groups: those not supplementing, those taking ‘many’ supplements and those taking the basic ‘RDA’ multivitamins.
 Those taking ‘many’ supplements had 73% less diabetes risk and 52% less heart disease risk than non-supplement takers and were 74% more likely to rate their own health as good/excellent.
-Also, 45% of non-supplement takers, 37% of RDA multi takers, and only 11% of ‘many’ supplement takers had elevated homocysteine (above 9).
+Also, 45% of non-supplement takers, 37% of RDA multi takers, and only 11% of ‘many’ supplement takers had elevated Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… (above 9).
 Same pattern for cholesterol.
 94% of ‘many’ supplement takers had optimal blood vitamin C levels.
 None were sub-optimal.
 32% of non-supplement takers and 11% of the RDA multi takers were sub-optimal.
 This is just one study.

 If you read my books you’ll find thousands of others showing benefit of ‘optimal’ intakes of nutrients.
 For those relatively new to all this read the Optimum Nutrition Bible which covers the whole issue of supplementation and what is optimum in detail.
 To be honest, I’ve never been a fan of basic ‘RDA’ multivitamins based on the so-called Recommended Daily Allowance.
-I don't think they do much, and that is what some studies show.
+I don’t think they do much, and that is what some studies show.
 I call these the Ridiculous Dietary Arbitraries.
 They bear no resemblance to what you need for optimal health.
 Take vitamin B12, C and D, for example.
 Any self-respecting primate will eat at least 1,000mg a day of vitamin C. That’s twenty supermarket oranges.
 Gorillas in London Zoo are given 2,000mg a day.
 That’s what I take.
 The RDA is a measly 80mg.
 That’s not enough to keep your immune system fighting fit.
-Also, from November to March there’s no chance of getting enough sunlight to make enough vitamin D. The RDA is 5mcg but we all need at least six times this.
+Also, from November to March there’s no chance of getting enough sunlight to make enough What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…..
+The RDA is 5mcg but we all need at least six times this.
 Half an hour sun exposure, plus three servings of oily fish and half a dozen eggs might give you 15mcg, so I supplement another 15mcg a day.

 The higher your vitamin D levels the longer you live, says a recent study in the European Journal of Clinical Nutrition The older you get, the more vitamin B12 you need to stop both bone and brain shrinkage, according to a study in the journal Neurology in 2008.
 An estimated two in five people over 61 have insufficient B12 to stop brain shrinkage.
-By the way, higher dose folic acid also helps prevent memory decline but, as this article rightly points out, there is a risk of high dose folic acid speeding up colo-rectal cancer cell growth.
+By the way, higher dose What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising… also helps prevent memory decline but, as this article rightly points out, there is a risk of high dose folic acid speeding up colo-rectal cancer cell growth.
 I have written about this in detail and I don’t recommend high dose folic acid unless a) you have had a homocysteine test and your score is high (above 10 mcmol/l) and b) you do not have any ‘pre-cancer’ signs such as gastro-intestinal polyps.

 Later in the article the real ignorance of the writer, who is also reporting on a book by Paul Offit which I won’t bother to read, implies that Linus Pauling, who put vitamin C on the map, was wrong, died of prostate cancer (at the age of 92) probably because on high dose vitamins and that supplementing 1-2 grams of vitamin C is not ‘natural’.
 I wrote to the Guardian, who regurgitated this nonsense, saying